msqr1/importizer/README.md

 | --ignored-hdrs              | ignoredHdrs        | Paths relative to `inDir` of header files to ignore.
 Their paired sources, if available, will be treated as if they have a `main()`.                                        | String array | `[]`          |
 | --umbrella-hdrs             | umbrellaHdrs       | Paths relative to `inDir` of modularized headers, but their `import` are turned into `export import`.                                                                       | String array | `[]`          |

-## Transitional options
+## Transitional Options
-Activate transitional mode by specifying transitional as the first CLI argument or under [transitional] in the settings file.
+Activate transitional mode by specifying `transitional` on the CLI or under `[transitional]` in the settings file.

 | CLI flag name           | TOML setting name   | Description                                                                                                                                                | Value type | Default value  |
 |-------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|----------------|